amazingcosmos/paper-reading/Knowledge Graph Learning.md

 - Topic: Knowledge graph, EHR, Noisy OR

 - About: Using the shallow machine learning mathod(Logistic Regression, Naive Bayes and Noisy OR) to extract a knowledge graph about the diseases and symptoms from electronic health(medical) records.
-Evaluate their model by compare with the manually curated Google Health Knowledge Graph by automatical algorithm and professional physicians as both recall and accuracy.
+Evaluate their model by compare with the manually curated Google Health Knowledge Graph using automatical algorithm and professional physicians on both recall and accuracy.

 ## Intro